For a more up-to-date gift guide, please see Scuba Doctor Holiday Gift Guide 2021 for the latest Xmas Gift Guide.

 RRP: $579, Our Price: $499, You Save $80 (14%).

-A more experienced recreational diver, or beginner technical diver, would be better off with a Cressi Giotto Mixed Gas Wrist Dive Computer.
+A more experienced recreational diver, or beginner technical diver, would be better off with a mixed gas dive computer.
 Designed for serious divers, the Cressi Giotto is loaded with features, including audible and visual alarms, a deep stop option, and a gauge mode for technical diving.

 You may have noticed that we prefer and recommend wrist mounted dive computers.
 However, we also have both the Cressi Giotto and Cressi Leonardo dive computers available in a two gauge console with a matching surface pressure gauge (SPG) to also tell the diver how much air they have left.

-For a video solution, we'd suggest you get them a GoPro Hero3+ Black or Silver edition.
+For a video solution, we'd suggest you get them a GoPro Hero4 Black or Silver edition.
 You really can't go wrong with this choice, plus it can be used to take photos as well.
+The included GoPro Standard Housing is waterproof to 40 metres (131 ft), which is fine for recreational divers.
+If your intended receipient is a technical diver, you might consider getting them the GoPro Dive Housing accessory, which is waterproof to 60 metres (197 ft).

 You are going to need to come up with something either new, or non essential, as the chance is the diver in question has everything they already need to go diving.